IBM/charts/stable/ibm-galera-mariadb-dev/README.md

 ```

 And then create the ConfigMap:

 ```bash
 kubectl create -f galera-my-cnf.yaml
 ```

-## Persistence
+## Storage

 The [MariaDB Galera Chart](https://github.com/kubernetes/charts/) image stores the MariaDB data files at the `/var/lib/mysql` path of the container.

 The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) at this location in every pod of the StatefulSet.
 The volumes may be dynamically provisioned by a
 [PersistentVolume Provisioner](https://github.com/kubernetes/examples/blob/master/staging/persistent-volume-provisioning/README.md)
 or may be manually created ahead of time and then claimed.

+## Limitations

+- `replicas.replicaCount` needs to be 3 or more for automatic cluster failovers.
+Read more about how the number of nodes affects [quorum](http://galeracluster.com/documentation-webpages/weightedquorum.html).
+- The chart does not support the s390x architecture

+## Copyright

+© Copyright IBM Corporation 2018.
+All Rights Reserved.